decoded-cipher/zing/README.md

 ## 📜 License

-MIT License © 2025 - Built with ❤️ by the Zing team.
+MIT License © 2025 - Built with ❤️ by the ZingJS team.